Checkio-Game-Missions/checkio-empire-digit-captcha/info/story.md

-DON'T SHOOT OUR TROOPS!!!
+DON'T SHOOT OUR OWN TROOPS!!!
-It looks like we have problems with recognising module.
+SIR!
+It looks like we have problems with the robot's recognition modules.